 Other possible months: April, August, November

-This is a route that can be walked from April through to the beginning of November, though accommodation can be difficult to secure during certain festival weeks in September.
+This is a route that can be walked from April through to the beginning of November, though accommodation can be difficult to secure during ‘Rhein in Flammen’ weekends, particularly those in September, and the public holiday at the start of October.
 The heat of the summer is kept at bay on many days by woodland, though if you do walk in high summer take lots of protection against the sun, else will you ripen as the grapes.
 Best time to walk – May (except for Ascension), June and late September/early October – for spring flowers and fragrant vineyards later in the autumn.

 Temperature and rainfall chart for Oberwesel

-After a short train ride along the Rhine, head up through the vineyards, for an open day on the west side of the river.
+After a short ferry ride over the Rhine, head up through the vineyards, for an open day on the west side of the river.
 Today’s highlight is the riverside town of Bacharach, one of the most beautiful, and with a splendid beer garden for a late lunch.
 Beware though of the climb back out through the watchtower – the steepest 100m ascent on the route, but with the best views too.
 Cross the Rhine at the end of the day to little Kaub, and Edgar and Willi Kirdoff’s bustling restaurant-with-rooms.
-(Medium-hard: 16½km, 4½ hrs, CUSs 620m).
-Shorter alternative – walk to Bacharach then take the boat to Kaub (Easy-medium: 2½hrs, 12km, CUSs 350m)
+(Medium-hard: 5 hrs walking (allow 6¾ hrs), 17 km (10½ miles), CUSs 760m).
+Shorter alternative – walk to Bacharach then take the boat to Kaub (Easy-medium: 2¾ hrs walking (allow 3¾ hrs), 12 km (8 miles), CUSs 350m)